shah-in-boots/notes/permanent/ECG-prediction-of-TTN-variants.md

 In this project, I hope to predict abnormalities in the TTN protein based on functional characterization using surface electrocardiogram.

 This project has two major components: (1) Genetic assessment of TTN variants, both pathogenic and VUS subtypes, (2) ECG-based machine learning to predict the likelihood of a TTN variant.
-They will require effort on multiple fronts, with the goal of having presentation-ready data by early March of 2023 (prior to the AFGen fellowship meeting presentation).
+They will require effort on multiple fronts, with the goal of having presentation-ready data by early March of 2024 (prior to the AFGen fellowship meeting presentation).

+The [outline-ECG-prediction-of-TTN-variants](../temporary/outline-ECG-prediction-of-TTN-variants.md) will be used for the initial presentation of results (and serves as a tentative/growing outline for the paper).

 ## ECG approach